Stryker Knee Replacement Surgical Device

 - Chronic knee pain in missionary clinic patients: Two statisticians at a local University provided the statistical analysis of our paper on knee pain in patients seen at a missionary medical clinic in rural IL.
 The results showed a p-value of 0 which we had never seen before.
 The minimum standard of statistical significance is a p value <0.05.
 This means the likelihood that these results occurred by chance would be 1 in 20.
 When asked to explain our data, they said the improvement in patients who received Prolotherapy was 1 x 1025 related to the improvement having occurred by chance.
 This means that the patients’ pain reduction had to have been due to the Prolotherapy and did not occur by chance.

-- Chondromalacia patellae: Another type of degenerative arthritis (cartilage loss, and severe pain below the knee cap) is chondromalacia patellae.
+- Chondromalacia Patella: Another type of degenerative arthritis (cartilage loss, and severe pain below the knee cap) is chondromalacia patella.
 Our results were recently tabulated in a large group of Caring Medical patients (publication pending): 94.2% of patients reported little or no pain after Prolotherapy.
 The p value before and after for pain levels met the statistically significant level at p<.0001

 - Bone Marrow Prolotherapy: Our Bone Marrow Prolotherapy results may be even better than the chondromalacia patient results.
 In this research we studied end stage type-osteoarthritic cases, including those with severe knee arthritis who received Bone Marrow Prolotherapy in combination with Hackett-Hemwall dextrose Prolotherapy.
 (Publication pending.)
 More to come on these results!